 The big unknown remains.
 Scientists want to know if any form of life ever existed there, and that means microscopic organisms.
 Curiosity is the most ambitious effort ever to burrow into that question, though it is not equipped to look for actual microbes.
 During its two-year exploration, it will try to answer whether the giant crater had the right conditions to support that type of life.

 WHAT WILL CURIOSITY DO?

 Curiosity carries a toolbox of 10 instruments, including a rock-zapping laser and a mobile organic chemistry lab.
 It also has a long robotic arm that can jackhammer into rocks and soil.
-It will hunt for basic ingredients of life including carbon-based compounds, nitrogen, phosphorus, sulfur and oxygen, as well as minerals that might provide clues about possible energy sources.
+It will hunt for the basic ingredients of life, including carbon-based compounds, nitrogen, phosphorus, sulfur and oxygen, as well as minerals that might provide clues about possible energy sources.